porterbmoody/datascienceisawsome/docs/import.md

 ## Other types of data

-To get other types of data into Python, we recommend reviews pandas [IO tools](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html).
+To get other types of data into Python, we recommend you review pandas [IO tools](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html).